alex-min/ex_platform/README.md

-# Why using this boilerplate
+# ExPlatorm, a battery-included battery Phoenix boilerplate!

 What's included out of the box:
 - TailwindCSS with Tailwind jit